KeithAOK/endpoint-security-scripts/README.md

-These scripts are derived from real-world security operations work and are intended to support security practitioners, IT administrators, and GRC professionals in maintaining visibility and control over managed endpoints.
+These scripts are derived from real world security operations work and are intended to support security practitioners, IT administrators, and GRC professionals in maintaining visibility and control over managed endpoints.